 Learner drivers sometimes find the hazard perception and theory parts of their driving test more difficult than the practical assessment.
+You have enough to worry about with things like finding time to practice, organising insurance and studying the theory.
 With the rules of the road to remember, and so much to take on board, it’s easy to feel overwhelmed and a little apprehensive in the run-up to your theory test.

 So we’ve put together the following hazard perception test tips.
 If you know what to expect, you stand the best possible chance to acing it the first time!